kevin7254/SnakeGame/README.md

-SnakeGame written in Java.
+#SnakeGame written in Java.
 Work in progress.

+Run with './gradlew run' in Windows or 'gradlew run' in Unix